chen1180/chen1180.github.io/_posts/2020-08-24-homogeneous-cooridnate.md

 p_n=R_n \ldots R_4 \cdot R_3 \cdot R_2 \cdot R_1 \cdot p
 $$

-So, the rotation in matrix form is very compact and indeed compuatational friendly considering the fact that modern PC is very good at matrix computation.
+So, the rotation in matrix form is very compact and indeed computational friendly considering the fact that modern PC is very good at matrix computation.

 ### How about translation?
 If we wish to translate the point p to a new location p3,